 Prescription Sleep Aids Can Be Scary

 Whether it’s through pure exhaustion coupled with stress, insomnia or changing hormones, a question I often hear is “How do I get a good night’s sleep?”
 Automatically turning to big pharma for the answer can be quite terrifying these days.
-From drugs like Ambien that have side effects that include sleepwalking and even sleep-sex and other drugs such as trazodone, an anti-depressant often prescribed to help with sleep, has side effects that range from constipation to feeling like you threw one too many back the night before.
+From drugs like Ambien that have and other drugs such as trazodone, an anti-depressant often prescribed to help with sleep, has side effects that range from constipation to feeling like you threw one too many back the night before.

 And of course none of these drugs actually help to root out just why we are having difficulty getting a good night’s rest.
 They simply offer a temporary solution that continue the cycle and can cause additional problems.